metaborg/spoofax-deploy/gradle/README.md

 This repository is published via Gradle and Git with the [Gitonium](https://github.com/metaborg/gitonium) and [Gradle Config](https://github.com/metaborg/gradle.config) plugins.
 It is published to our [artifact server](https://artifacts.metaborg.org) in the [releases repository](https://artifacts.metaborg.org/content/repositories/releases/).

-First ensure that the other Spoofax 2 repositories are up-to-date by merging their `master` branches into `spoofax3` branches.
+Ensure that the `master` branches in this repository and the other Spoofax 2 repositories are up-to-date.
-Also ensure that this repository is up-to-date.

 Then ensure that you depend on only released versions of Spoofax 2.
 That is, no `SNAPSHOT` or other development versions.
 All dependencies are managed in the `gradle.properties` file: